h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_9_explanation.md

 2. Which configuration will be fastest to train?
 (Training speed $\propto$ trees × depth × features per split)
 3. Which configuration will likely have the lowest variance in predictions?
 (Variance: more trees = lower variance, deeper trees = higher variance)
 4. If you have limited memory, which configuration would you choose?
 (Memory $\propto 2^{\text{depth}} \times \text{trees}$)
+5. Calculate the training time ratio between the fastest and slowest configurations, assuming each tree takes 2 seconds to train

 ## Understanding the Problem
 Random Forests are ensemble methods that combine multiple decision trees to improve prediction accuracy and reduce overfitting.
 The performance characteristics of a Random Forest depend on several key hyperparameters: